 Due to so many false top 10 lists everywhere that mix up slapstick with screwball, let’s separate the two with a quick definition of screwball and slapstick comedy.

 Slapstick Comedy Definition

-Let’s build up to number one.
-It makes for better presentation and fun!
+Let’s have fun building-up to number one.
+It makes for a better presentation and fun!
 If you don’t agree with our order, leave a comment or reach out for an edit!